nanozuki/dantalian/README.md

 [dantalian][202104][奇巧计程车ODD TAXI][02][BDRip][1080p].mp4
 ```

-You can use these configs to define the name pattern: (subject_id is requiered)
+You can use these configs to define the name pattern: (subject_id is required)

 ```toml
 subject_id = 325285